ANI

 27 Nov 2025, 10:44 GMT+10

 Firefighters have been struggling to reach residents stranded on upper floors as the blaze continues to rage.
+There has been one major success with a man being hoisted from the 16th floor of one of the towers.
+The rescue was reported by the Hong Kong fire department.

-Authorities revealed early Thursday that three men have been arrested in connection with the incident -- two directors and a consultant from a construction company.
+Authorities revealed Thursday that three men have been arrested in connection with the incident -- two directors and a consultant from a construction company.

 Officials also suspect that other construction materials at the site -- such as protective nets, canvas sheets, and plastic coverings -- did not meet required safety standards.
+It was later learned the fire alarms in all eight eight towers did not function when the fires broke out.

 Seven of the eight towers in the complex, which houses many elderly residents, were still burning hours after the fire first broke out.
 The fire is now Hong Kong's deadliest in nearly 30 years, surpassing the infamous 1996 Garley Building blaze that killed 41 people.